 Amino acids are the building blocks of protein that your body needs to build muscle.
 These amino acids come from plant and animal sources and are part of a balanced diet.

 However, you need to remember that although amino acids contain protein, they far exceed the amount found in most sources or a regular diet.
-And as we all know, consuming abnormal amounts of one substance in your body can have unforeseen adverse effects, which is far riskier when you're pregnant.
+And as we all know, consuming abnormal amounts of one substance in your body can have both intended and unintended effects, which is far riskier when you’re pregnant.

-Also, you need to understand that many supplements still need to be tested, which means a lot of them are unregulated.
-This also means that there’s little to no research regarding their effects, so make sure not to be dependent or consume them more than you should, especially when you have health risks or are pregnant.
+Also, you need to understand that many supplements aren’t tested yet, which means a lot of them are unregulated.
+This also means that there’s little to no research regarding their effects, so make sure to not be dependent or consume them more than you should, especially when you have health risks or are pregnant.

 While many brands nowadays boast about having natural and organic ingredients, most of these ingredients are from the same manufacturer.
 This means that you’re not getting what you are paying for more often than not.
 That said, there are certain substances that you need to be wary of.
-The next section will show you some of the BCAA products that you must avoid.
+Here are some of them.

 This amino acid is considered unhealthy for pregnant women, and there is little to no research yet on its effects on breastfeeding moms.
 Not only that, but they can cause a white blood cell disorder and are known to make liver and kidney disease much worse.
 Its side effects are vomiting and nausea.